Oregon vs Iceland. You tell us which is better.

 The Painted Hills aren’t exactly mountains, but they do remind us of the Landmannalauger.

-photo (left): Brandon Daniel
+photo (top): Brandon Daniel

 8. Glaciers and Ice Caves

-After visiting the glacier caves in Iceland, we learned that Mt Hood has largest system of ice caves in the lower 48.
+After visiting the glacier caves in Iceland, we learned that Mt Hood has the largest system of ice caves in the lower 48.
 One of the more popular technical hikes is to Sandy Glacier Caves, which we haven’t explored yet because we have very little mountaineering experience.

 Note: If you don’t have much experience mountaineering, ice climbing, and caving, do not attempt to visit these caves.